dddomin3/DSPi/README.md

 ### **II6:** Installing music stuff and configuring it

 Install this stuff!
-`sudo apt-get install qjackctl jackd2 guitarix aj-snapshot puredata git pd-ggee`
+`sudo apt-get install qjackctl jackd2 guitarix aj-snapshot puredata git jack-rack pd-ggee`

 - Jackd2 (jackd2) is audio server
 - qjackctl is a QT-based GUI to manage jackd2 server.
 There are others if you prefer.